noahfreedman/qualtrics_venn_diagram/README.txt

     The Venn Diagram plug-in for Qualtrics is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Author: Noah Freedman

+Sponsored by: Stanford University Graduate School of Education

 Demo: